Foreman Grill Pancakes Recipe

 Making pancakes on a Foreman Grill is quite easy.
 The temperature of the grill remains constant and heats evenly.
 The removable griddle plate is a cinch to clean.

 The next time you want to have a comforting and fun breakfast for your family or friends, try this idea out.
 Set up a toppings bar.
-This a little bit like the taco bar concept.
+This is a little bit like the taco bar concept.
 Have platters or bowls of all different kinds of toppings, such as the ideas mentioned in this article.
 Make batches of pancakes on your grill and keep them warm in a low oven.
 Serve up a platter of pancakes and let everyone hit the bar for their individual, favorite toppings.
 Enjoy.

 1. Ryan - October 26, 2020 at 12:27 am Reply